RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/controller-area-network-can.md

 date: 2026-04-30
 title: Controller Area Network (CAN)
 ---
+## When to Use This Guide

+Use this guide if you are designing a communication bus for a robotic system that requires high reliability, real-time performance, and resistance to electrical noise.
+This is particularly relevant for connecting motor controllers, battery management systems, and distributed sensors.

 Controller Area Network (CAN) is a communication protocol used for reliable, real-time data exchange between multiple devices in embedded and robotic systems.
 It allows microcontrollers, sensors, actuators, motor drivers, and power electronics to communicate over a shared two-wire bus without requiring a central controller.